dart-lang/site-www/src/_guides/language/language-tour.md

 <div class="alert alert-info" markdown="1">
   **Note:**
-  As of 1.13, two restrictions on mixins have been lifted from the Dart VM:
+  In Dart 1.13, two restrictions on mixins were lifted from the Dart VM:

   * Mixins allow extending from a class other than Object.